1024Adam/moa/README.md

 - **./public/**    : All files that are publicly visible (core HTML, JS, CSS)
 - **./templates/** : All files that contain major PHP code, and are used in the other files (in ./public/)

+## Setup

+1. Configure MySQL database, with sample database structure file ...
+Setup username/password and replace accordingly in ./classes/Database.php
+2. Clone git repository to location of your choice (a place to point the server to)
+3. Navigate to ./public/index.php :)